milvus-io/milvus-docs/site/en/about_milvus/overview.md

 #### Scalar field filtering (coming soon)

-- Supports embeddings and scalar data.
+- Supports vectors and scalar data.
 - Adds more flexibility to your search by supporting filtering of scalar data.

 ## Milvus distributions